EpiXCoder/Go_Static_Analyzer/README.md

     ```

 ## Notes
-The static analyzer is currently set up to clone and analyze your recently updated 10 repos
+- The static analyzer is currently set up to clone and analyze all repositories or just the most recent 10.
+- The cloned repositories are saved in a timestamped folder to keep them organized.